cc-hpc-itwm/gpispace/doc/intern/logging_v2.md

   - activity id
   - inputs

-  Thinking about it again, it seems like level is the only thing that GUI messages don't have while the stuff they have extra is just their message.
+  Thinking about it again, it seems like category is the only thing that GUI messages don't have while the stuff they have extra is just their message.
+They do have the implicit category of "activity stream".

   -> Misconception: just keep as is, make them use the same event type.